 (7) a statement whether the eligible person would like information on becoming an ongoing absentee ballot recipient pursuant to section 5B.06;

 (8) a statement from the eligible person that gives the secretary of state consent to confirm the eligible person's participation in Safe at Home to a third party who provides the program participant's first and last name and date of birth or Safe at Home lot number listed on the program participant's card;

 (9) the signature of the applicant, an indicator of the applicant's authority to act on behalf of the eligible person, if appropriate, the name and signature of any individual or representative of any person who assisted in the preparation of the application, and the date on which the application was signed; and

 (10) any other information as required by the secretary of state.

 Applications must be filed with the secretary of state and are subject to the provisions of section 5.15.

-Program participants or applicants must inform the secretary of state of any changes in the information submitted on the application.
+Program participants or applicants must inform the secretary of state of a change of legal name, address, or telephone number.

 An individual who became a program participant as a minor assumes responsibility for changes in information and renewal when the individual reaches age 18.

 (a) If the program participant obtains a legal change of identity, the participant loses certification as a program participant.